Alberto is the founder and CEO of eLabEurope

 ), experimenting (HEC-NYU EU Regulatory Policy Clinic

-During the last years, Alemanno’s research has been centred on the role of science and expertise within the emerging law and policy of risk regulation in both the EU and the WTO legal orders.
+During the last decade, Alemanno’s research has been centred on the role of evidence in policymaking.
+In particular, he has been focusing on and promoting the study of the emerging law and policy of risk regulation in both the EU and the WTO legal orders.
 In particular, he is interested in the relationship between the regulatory competence of states in furtherance of domestic policies of general interest and concern, such as public health and food safety, and the preservation of a liberal international trade framework.
-He explores, in particular, the use of scientific evidence and behavioural research in regulatory decision-making and in the judicial review of science-based measures by courts.
-At present, he is working on the emerging phenomenon of disclosure of risk-related information, by focusing on the intersection between consumer information/concerns and the law of the EU/WTO.
-He aims at exploring the extent to which members of the World Trade Organization possess regulatory autonomy to integrate socio-economic considerations in the pursuance of their domestic policies of general interest.
-His newest area of work looks at the role of law in regulating lifestyle choices by integrating the insights of behavioural research in areas such as alcohol, tobacco and nutrition.
+He explores, in particular, the use of scientific evidence and behavioural research - as drawn from psychology, cognitive sciences and economics - in regulatory decision-making and in the judicial review of science-based measures by courts.
+At present, he is working on the intersection between consumer information/concerns and the law of the EU/WTO.
+He aims at exploring the role of law in regulating lifestyle choices by integrating the insights of behavioural research in areas such as alcohol, tobacco and nutrition.
 He is currently co-editing a volume provisionally titled 'Regulating Lifestyle Risks - Europe, Alcohol, Tobacco and Unhealthy Diets' (Cambridge University Press, 2014 - with Amandine Garde

-).
-He is also working on a textbook devoted to the EU law of risk regulation (Hart Publishing, 2014).
+) and on another provisionally titled "Nudging in Europe - What EU Law can learn from Behavioral Sciences?" (under submission) .
+He is also working on a textbook devoted to the EU law of risk regulation (Hart Publishing, forthcoming).

 (Cameron May, 2007), a monograph devoted to the evolving and emotive area of food and trade law.
 He has edited several volumes, among which Governing Disasters - The Challenges of Emergency Risk Regulation